Please enter both an email address and a password.

 An understanding of human factors ensures that as clinicians we offer an integrated, evidenced and coherent approach to patient safety, quality improvement and clinical excellence.
 Similarly, communication is a vital part of our generic skills and courses are available to further develop your skills.

 Every decision we make as a clinician can have financial implications on the NHS.
-Therefore, understanding NHS finance and the impact our decisions can make can help us develop a more sustainable NHS.
+Therefore, understanding NHS finance and the impact our decisions make, can help us develop a more sustainable NHS.

 Clinical skills